-Against the production of the necessary documents application can be made for the remittance of: alimony and child support, legal fees, fees for examinations held in South Africa, wedding expenses and Bar or Bat Mitzvah ceremonies, seminar fees, subscriptions, sporting events.
+Application, supported by the necessary documents, can be made for the remittance of alimony and child support, legal fees, fees for examinations held in South Africa, wedding expenses and Bar or Bat Mitzvah ceremonies, seminar fees, subscriptions and sporting events, subject to certain monetary limitations.

-Medical/Dental Expenses Abroad
+Specialised Medical/Dental Expenses Abroad

-No limit, against original documentary evidence of cost.
+No limit, provided supported by original documentary evidence of expenses.